ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part1.md

 </details>

-The library produced here contains quite a lot of consensus sequences but possibly it is not of the best quality.

-For the scope of this tutorial, we are going to use the library as it is but for more detailed analyses I warmly recommend to curate the library manually with the help of some tools (eg., TE-Aid) or using longer pipelines that build on top of RepeatModeler2 output and automatically curate your consensus sequences.
-Automatic curation and classification are great but be aware that they are not perfect and at least a general knowledge of the manual curation process is recommended before trusting the result of such pipeline as it is.

 :note: Note that the header names of the consensus sequences in the `consensi.fa.classified` follows a precise nomenclature and style which is necessary for RepeatMasker to give you correct abundance estimates for each kind of TE.

 ---